-Simply Dental is in the London Borough of Richmond Upon Thames and provides private treatment to patients of all ages.
+The Dental Surgery Denmark Hill is in Denmark Hill and provides NHS and private treatment to patients of all ages.

-There is level access for people who use wheelchairs and those with pushchairs.
+There is access for people who use wheelchairs and those with pushchairs.

 Car parking spaces are available near the practice.